 Although ANILCA allows traditional bicycles anywhere within conservation system units in Alaska, NPS Region 11 (Alaska) proposes to allow e-bikes only on roads, parking areas, and designated trails where traditional bicycles are allowed.
 This will ensure that the NPS manages e-bikes in Alaska in the same way it manages e-bikes outside of Alaska.
 The nationwide policy intended to achieve a consistent management framework for e-bikes within the National Park System.
 In addition, the NPS has no data on the level of bicycle use on more than 20 million acres in Alaska that are off-trail and not in designated wilderness.
-This would make it very difficult to anticipate the impacts of allowing e-bikes in those same, vast locations - impacts that could include concerns about public safety associated with remote, cross-country travel, protection of resources in sensitive biomes such as tundra, and management objectives such as preserving wilderness character in eligible wilderness.
+This would make it very difficult to anticipate the impacts of allowing e-bikes in those same, vast locations - impacts that could include concerns about public safety associated with remote, cross-country travel, protection of resources in sensitive biomes such as tundra, and management objectives such as preserving wilderness character.

 The National Park Service in Alaska is requesting comment on this proposed addition to the 2020 park compendiums.
-Information on how to submit comments is available at: